TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Detailed Experiment Setups

-\textbf{Biography construction.} The \texttt{biography} column is deterministically constructed from the numerical and categorical attributes using a fixed template, where \texttt{age} and \texttt{salary} are first mapped to coarse-grained textual descriptions.
-Table~\ref{tab:profbio_template} summarizes the mapping rules and the full biography template.
+\paragraph{Biography construction.} The \texttt{biography} field is deterministically constructed from the structured attributes using a fixed template.
+The \texttt{age} and \texttt{salary} values are first mapped to coarse-grained textual descriptors, and Table~\ref{tab:profbio_template} summarizes both the descriptor mappings and the biography template.

-\textbf{Additional clarification.} ProfileBio is a fully synthetic dataset constructed via predefined rules and deterministic templates, without relying on or imitating any real individuals.
-There is no real biography included.
+\paragraph{Additional clarification.} ProfileBio is a fully synthetic dataset constructed from predefined sampling rules and deterministic templates.
+It does not rely on, copy, or imitate any real individuals.
 Sensitive personal attributes such as race, religion, health status, or immigration background are intentionally excluded.
-While attributes such as sex, birth state, and occupation are included to enable evaluation of cross-field consistency, the salary generation process is explicitly designed to depend only on age, degree, and occupation, and does not condition on sex or birth state, in order to avoid encoding demographic-based disparities.
-We emphasize that ProfileBio is intended solely as a controlled benchmark for evaluating joint generation fidelity and attribute–text consistency, rather than as a model of real-world socioeconomic distributions.
+While attributes such as \texttt{sex}, \texttt{birth\_state}, and \texttt{occupation} are included to evaluate cross-field consistency, the salary generation process is explicitly designed to depend only on \texttt{age}, \texttt{degree}, and \texttt{occupation}, and does not condition on \texttt{sex} or \texttt{birth\_state}.
+ProfileBio is intended solely as a controlled benchmark for evaluating joint generation fidelity and attribute--text consistency, rather than as a model of real-world socioeconomic distributions.